oscarmmv/playlist-generator/README.md

 - OpenAi Api

 ## Spotify WEB API
 The Playlist Generator prompts the user for songs and uses Spotify's WEB API to generate a similar catalog of songs.
-The web api makes a request for the songs name, artist, and uri.
+The web api makes a request for the songs name, artist, and url.

 ## Open AI Davinci Completions
 The Playlist Generator utilizes open ai's engine davinci-003 to generate a prompt using natural language for Open AI image generator